Technical Help for Members

 Web accelerators are hardware or software that seem to make your browser access web pages more quickly.
 They do this by caching (or storing) previously accessed pages, or by "pre-fetching" documents or pages likely to be accessed in the near future.
 However, if an old message or lab result has been cached, the accelerator may skip new messages or lab results and go directly to the cached one.

 If you know you have a web accelerator installed on your computer, disable it and then try checking your messages or lab results again.
-If you aren't sure whether there is a web accelerator on your computer, or you have disabled it and the problem persists, please contact Customer Service.
+If you aren't sure whether there is a web accelerator on your computer, or you have disabled it and the problem persists, please contact Member Services.

 I use Safari and cannot finish placing a Pharmacy refill order.
 What's up?

 If you are using an older Safari browser, you may have started having problems with our Pharmacy online refills in early 2015.
-Some members got online messages to keep logging in or that they couldn't use a saved credit card.
+Some members got online messages to keep signing on or that they couldn't use a saved credit card.

 We apologize for the inconvenience.
 You can solve the problems by updating to a more recent version of Safari.
 You also can call our automated Pharmacy line to place a refill order at 206-901-4444 or 1-800-245-7979.